erri120/lotus/README.md

 [Realistic Eyeglasses](https://www.nexusmods.com/skyrimspecialedition/mods/11807) is a mod which I always want to add but never find for some reason.
 Whenever I start a new modding setup for Skyrim and start downloading outfits, I always look forward to getting this mod but forget the name once I actually search for it.
 Anyways, those are the best eyeglasses you will find on Nirn.
 Do they fit this Modlist?
 Maybe.
 I fucking love them so deal with it.

-[Team TAL](https://www.patreon.com/takealook) puts amazing outfits from other games into Skyrim, they mostly create LE mods but their recent [(LE) The Witcher Caranthir](https://www.patreon.com/posts/le-9204-witcher-33243302) outfit got ported to SSE with SMP and BodySlide for CBBE by Rektas: [(SE) The Witcher Caranthir](https://www.patreon.com/posts/se-9204-witcher-34073570).
+[Team TAL](https://www.patreon.com/takealook) puts amazing outfits from other games into Skyrim, they mostly create LE mods but they sometimes get ported to SSE with SMP and BodySlide for CBBE.

 Links: